In 2004 the Brood X emergence in Long Island New York and

 Location, Location, Location

-In any given state in which Magicicadas emerge only a select number of counties and towns will experience them — people in New Jersey assumed that the entire state would be inundated, but this was not the case.
+In any given state in which Magicicadas emerge only a select number of counties and towns will experience cicadas — people in New Jersey assumed that the entire state would be inundated, but this was not the case.

 It is also common for cicadas to emerge in vast numbers on one side of a town, while on the other side of town, only a handful will emerge.
 A new housing development will probably have zero cicadas, while the woods across the road might be chock full of them.